alexandreLITHAUD/my-dotfiles/README.md

 # PERSONAL CONFIGURATION

-This repo store and enable to easily install my conf on multiple systems
+This repo stores the dotfiles for zsh, git and tmux.
+If you want to install my configuration just use the install.sh script.
+It works for Ubuntu, Mint, Debian, MacOS, Fedora, Centos and Arch.

+You can also use the dockerfile to create a ubuntu container with all my configuration.

+>> Here is the project architecture
 ```
 .
 ├── README.md